huisir001/koa-body-2/README.md

                     // write
                     fileStream.pipe(ws)
                         .on('error', (err) => {
+                            // If the write stream is not destroyed here, the file will be occupied and cannot be deleted. ws.destroy()
                             // Handling error messages
                             // Transfer error directly delete cache file fs.unlink(tempPath, (err) => {